eryjus/century/README.md

 **i686**

-I am taking inspiration from my conversation with Brendan, here: http://forum.osdev.org/viewtopic.php?f=1&t=28573, meaning the best thing to do in the x86_64 space is to keep the kernel/fixed data in the last 2GB virtual address space.

 So for 32-bit address space, we have a 2-level MMU table (each 4096 bytes in total): the Page Directory and the Page Table.
 Each entry is 4 bytes long, resulting in 1024 entries in each table.
 Now, each entry points to a 4K page so that each Page Directory Entry (PDE) is